-Summary: Completed on May 2, 2014, this project improved capacity, operations, and traffic flow on SR-57 with the addition of a new 2.5-mile northbound general-purpose lane between Yorba Linda Boulevard in the City of Fullerton and Lambert Road in the City of Brea.
+Summary: Completed on May 2, 2014, this project improved capacity, operations, and traffic flow on SR-57 with the addition of a new 2.5-mile northbound general purpose lane between Yorba Linda Boulevard in the City of Fullerton and Lambert Road in the City of Brea.
 Additional project benefits include on- and off-ramp improvements, the widening and seismic retrofit (as required) of six bridges in the northbound direction and the addition of soundwalls.
 Existing lanes and shoulders were also widened to standard widths, enhancing safety for motorists.
-The new general purpose lane was opened to traffic on September 23, 2013.
-The project was completed on May 2, 2014.
+The project opened to traffic on September 23, 2013 and was completed on May 2, 2014.